JoeriHermans/awflow/README.md

-Pythonic reusable acyclic workflows.
+Reusable acyclic workflows in Python.
 Execute code on HPC systems as if you executed them on your personal computer!

 **Under development**, but it works.